artsy/eigen/docs/adding_state_migrations.md

    3. Log in and perform actions to accumulate some of the state that will be affected by your changes.
    4. Install your development version of the app from Xcode.
    5. Check that the affected code works as intended.

+Don't forget, we're here for you!
+Always feel free to get in touch and ask people for help 🙏